How to increase baby weight during pregnancy?

 - Occipitofrontal diameter(OFD)- the length from the root of the nose to frontal bone's most prominent point

 - Abdominal circumference(AC)- critical to spot any intrauterine growth retardation

 - Humerus length(HL)- measuring the arm bone length, the forelimb from the shoulder to the elbow

 Using a formula, the foetal weight and gestational age is calculated.
 It's important to understand that the formula is quite complex and accurate numbers cannot be arrived at.
 Hence, a margin of +/-10% of the calculated figure is always taken into consideration.

-The below estimations can be referred to when we speak of ideal baby weight gain chart during pregnancy.
+The below estimations can be referred to when we speak of ideal baby weight gain chart in grams during pregnancy.

 |Pregnancy Week Average Fetal Weight (gm)|

 |8 Weeks||1 gm|